Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 1. Hand written notes on the talks of Prof. Roman Fedorov at <a href="https://www.mathematics.pitt.edu/content/algebraic-groups-and-geometric-langlands-program" target="_blank">Algebraic Groups and the Geometric Langlands Program Seminar</a>.

-<a href="/files/Geometric Langlands Program Seminar 1.pdf" target="_blank">Hitchin systems, torsors and Grothendieck-Serre conjecture</a> (2024 Spring)
+<a href="/files/Geometric Langlands Program Seminar 1.pdf" target="_blank">I. Hitchin systems, torsors and Grothendieck-Serre conjecture</a> (2024 Spring)

-<a href="/files/Geometric Langlands Program Seminar 2.pdf" target="_blank">Stacks, connections and D-modules</a> (2024 Fall)
+<a href="/files/Geometric Langlands Program Seminar 2.pdf" target="_blank">II.
+Stacks, connections and D-modules</a> (2024 Fall)

-<a href="/files/Geometric Langlands Program Seminar 3.pdf" target="_blank">Rank 2 ramified geometric langlands</a> (2025 Spring)
+<a href="/files/Geometric Langlands Program Seminar 3.pdf" target="_blank">III.
+Rank 2 ramified geometric langlands</a> (2025 Spring)

-3. Hand written notes on the online seminar by students, including Rahul Singh and I. (Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)
+2. Hand written notes on the online seminar by students, including Rahul Singh and I. (Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)

 <a href="/files/Introduction to stacks.pdf" target="_blank">Introduction to Stacks</a>